microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 > Since blobs are immutable, chunks are too.

 > Not _every_ update to the tree needs to incur this cost.
 For example, one optimization could be to accumulate writes in a log that is shared across clients and only flushed to storage (incurring the spine update) every so often.
-Regardless, the blob updates need to happen eventually so this document will assume that they happen after every write for simplicity's sake.
+See the next section "Sparse Root Updates" for more details.

 Even though chunks/blobs are being replaced as they are rewritten, we need not throw away the previous chunks/blobs entirely.
-In fact, by preserving them, a tree can remember its previous versions, called `revisions`, which make up its `history`.
+In fact, by preserving them a tree can remember its previous versions, called `revisions`, which make up its `history`.
 Consider a tree made up of three chunks:

 ```mermaid
 graph TD;